raspberrypilearning/comic-character/en/step_7.md

 **Debug step:**
 + Ensure you have left spaces between your attributes where you have multiple attributes in an element.

---- collapse ---

----
-title: How to import icons using Google fonts
----

---- /collapse ---

 Good Job!
 You've successfully added the toggle slider to your webpage, you will need to give it some functionality.